Supporters rally, demanding 'justice for Christian Hall'

 "What we do now will prevent another life to be taken, prevent another family to go through the grief we are going through," said Fe Hall, mother of Christian Hall.

-On that day, State police said they saw Hall standing near the overpass holding a gun.
+On that day, state police said they saw a distressed Hall standing near the overpass holding a gun.

 Police say after countless orders, Hall then dropped the gun and troopers worked to negotiate with him.
 But then, Hall allegedly stopped cooperating, grabbed the weapon, and started walking towards them.
 For 90 minutes, troopers worked with Hall.